LakeshireW/Ignoreplayer/README.md

 ![](https://i.gyazo.com/a81d5490efbad6da0ee03a5e7b7d6527.png)

-Let's see how it works，here is an emotion message of gold selling advertisement made by the gold farmers ,but it wont show up in my chat window.
+Let's see how it works，here is an emotion message of gold selling advertisement sent by the gold farmers ,but Ignoreplayer filtered it ,it didnt show up in my chat window.

 ![](https://i.gyazo.com/3dfec322aaa9d9fdbc32ff7614de2098.jpg)